nrosenstein-c4d/c4d-container-object/README.md

 ## Installation

-Currently, the Windows build is included for the x86 and x64 architecture.
-The Mac build of the current version was done by Michael Hantelmann.
-In the future, I will hopefully be able to compile plugins for Mac myself.
+The plugin binaries in this repository are available for Mac OS and Windows (32- & 64-Bit).
+The Mac build was done by Michael Hantelmann (thanks for that).

 After downloading this package from github, one may delete the following files as they are not necessary to run the plugin, only to compile it.